The American put with finite-time maturity and stochastic interest rate: Continuous differentiability of the option value

 where for the final inequality we used that $v(t+\tau_*, r^{r}_{\tau_*}, X^{r, x}_{\tau_*})=(K-X^{r,x}_{\tau_*})^+$, $\P$-a.s.
 Recalling that $r^{r+\eps}_s \ge r^{r}_s$ and $v$ is non-negative we have

-where the second inequality comes from the local Lipschitz property of the value function ($L>0$ is the constant from Proposition \ref{prop:vlip}), and the function $v$ is bounded by the strike price $K$ from above.
+where the second inequality comes from the local Lipschitz property of the value function ($L>0$ is the constant from Proposition \ref{prop:vlip}), and the function $v$ is bounded from above by a constant $C$ depending on $\cK$, due to Assumption \ref{ass:coef}-(ii).

-We shall now use the differentiability of the diffusion flow $(r^r_s)$ with respect to the parameter $r$ in the sense of \cite[Thm.
-2.8.6]{krylov}.
-Apart from other assumptions, this requires that the coefficients are globally Lipschitz.
+We shall now use the differentiability of the diffusion flow $(r^r_s)$ with respect to the parameter $r$ in the sense of \cite[Ch.~2, Sec.~8, Thm.~6]{krylov}.
+Apart from other assumptions, this requires that the coefficients be globally Lipschitz.
 As we only consider $(r, X)$ in a compact set $\cK$, we construct a two dimensional diffusion $(\widetilde{r}, \widetilde{X})$ whose coefficients coincide with the coefficients of $(r, X)$ on $\cK$, are globally Lipschitz, continuously differentiable and with a polynomial growth.
 The process $(\widetilde{r}_s, \widetilde{X}_s)$ is indistinguishable from $(r_s,X_s)$ on $\{ s \le \widehat\tau_\cK\}$, i.e., on the set where it is of interest for the estimation of $E_1$ and $E_2$, so for the sake of readability we will write $(r,X)$ in the estimates below (we use an analogous construction in Appendix \ref{app:reg}, where full details are available).

-By \cite[Thm.
-2.8.6]{krylov}, there is a measurable in $(s,\omega)$ process $(y^r_s(\omega))_{s\ge 0}$, depending on $r$, such that for any $q \ge 1$
+By \cite[Ch.~2, Sec.~8, Thm.~6]{krylov}, there is a measurable in $(s,\omega)$ process $(y^r_s(\omega))_{s\ge 0}$, depending on $r$, such that for any $q \ge 1$

 where $\|Z\|_{q} = (\E[|Z|^q])^{1/q}$ and $\|Y_\cdot\|^*_q = \big(\E \big[ \int_0^T |Y_s|^q ds \big] \big)^{1/q}$.

 Fix $\frac{1}{p} + \frac{1}{q} + \frac{1}{w} = 1$ for some $p \in (1,2]$.
 Recalling that $r^{r+\eps}_s \ge r^r_s$ and using H\"{o}lder inequality yields